 The Law of Averages in MLM

-- About one in five people you prospect will agree to see a complete presentation
+- About one in five people you prospect will agree to watch a complete presentation.

-- About one in every five people who see a complete presentation will sign up as a distributor
+- About one in every five people who watch a complete presentation will sign up as a distributor.

-- You need about five rock stars in most companies to make a solid six figure income
+- You need about three rock stars in most companies to make a solid six figure income.

 Assuming these numbers are true, and I believe they are (individual results will vary), here is what you could expect if you want to build a large and successful network marketing business.